Grass Valley Veterinary Hospital is locally operated as a proud member of the PetVet Care Centers Network.

 Current Job Openings

-We are seeking a compassionate and skilled Associate Veterinarian (DVM) who thrives in a fast-paced environment to join our team.
+We are seeking a compassionate and skilled Associate Veterinarian to join our team.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
-You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and report directly to the Regional Manager.
+You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

 Grass Valley Veterinary Hospital has been providing families and their adorable pets with the best possible veterinary care since 1956.
 We are a full-service animal hospital offering a diverse range of veterinary services to help keep your cat or dog in excellent health such as wellness exams, vaccinations, dental care, and overnight boarding for cats.
 We offer state-of-the-art diagnostic and surgical services to accurately diagnose your pet’s medical condition.